DerBrunoIR/CourseGraph/README.md

 - Missinterpretation on my side.
 - Since I'm using my experience for determing requirements the results are biased and limited to my experience.

-The labelling took me around two days.
+Nevertheless labelling took me around two days.

 You are welcome to contribute to the labels.
-This could reduce the amount of missinterpretations, limitations according to experience and result in a less biased data set.
+This could reduce the amount of missinterpretations, limitations according to my experience and result in a less biased data set.

 The guessed dependencies can be found at `./Informatik/24_8_31/graph.json`.